Khazdul/MUME/README.md

 Port key library:
 1) Install package in mudlet (alt+O)
-2) Type "blinds" to toggle the window.
+2) Type "keys" to toggle the window.
 Press the help button for more info.

 AffectsTimer:
 1) Install package in mudlet (alt+O)
-2) Type affects to toggle the window.
+2) Type "affects" to toggle the window.

 comLibrary:
 1) Install package in mudlet (alt+O)